 Graduates are invited to a reception hosted by President & Mrs. Farish on Wednesday, May 17 from 5:30-7:30pm in GHH.
 Dress is business casual and graduates must RSVP to firstname.lastname@example.org or call 254-3154.
 Due to space limitations, this event is for graduates only.

 Graduates will participate in Commencement Rehearsal on Thursday, May 18 at 12:00 p.m. in the Fieldhouse.
 Graduates will be briefed on the ceremony and enjoy some time with each other before the big day!
 Free food, music and give-aways!

-Saturday, May 18 COMMENCEMENT DAY!
-Graduates must be in the Fieldhouse for 8:15am to check-in and line up.
+Saturday, May 20 is COMMENCEMENT DAY!
+Graduates must be in the Fieldhouse for 8:15 a.m. to check in and line up.
+Graduates must be on time as the processional (of which graduates are a part) begins at approximately 9:00 a.m.
 Graduates who are receiving tassels or cords from their respective honor societies and other organizations should make sure they have them prior to that morning.
-The only tassels given out on the morning of commencement will be for high honors (summa cum laude 3.8, magna cum laude 3.6, and cuma laude 3.4.
-Those graduates receiving high honors will have the honor listed on their name card they pick up when they enter the Fieldhouse.
-These honors are based on fall semester cumulative average.
-Student must have completed at least 54 credits at RWU to be eligible to receive these honors.
+The only tassels given out on the morning of Commencement will be for high honors (summa cum laude -- 3.8 GPA, magna cum laude -- 3.6 GPA, and cum laude -- 3.4 GPA).
+Those graduates receiving high honors will have the honor listed on the name card they pick up when they enter the Fieldhouse.
+These honors are based on fall semester cumulative averages.
+Students must have completed at least 54 credits at RWU to be eligible to receive these honors.